jurisk/evo-ts-bootcamp/homeworks/05-redux-basic/002-basic-redux.md

 ];
 ```

-It will be checked inly using redux dev tools where I am able to see list of actions.
+It will be checked only using Redux dev tools where I am able to see list of actions.